thephpleague/uri/docs/5.0/manipulations/middlewares.md

 // $new_uri is a SlimUri object
 ~~~

-<p class="message-notice">In addition to merging both queries, the <code>MergeQuery</code> middleware won't mangle your data during merging and the RFC3986 encoding will be enforced through out the modifications.</p>
+<p class="message-notice">In addition to merging the query to the URI, the <code>MergeQuery</code> middleware won't mangle your data during merging and the RFC3986 encoding will be enforced through out the modifications.</p>

 ## URI Middleware requirements